 Sickness and Diarrhoea

 If a child is ill with sickness and diarrhoea the school requires that they be kept at home for 48 hours from the last episode of diarrhoea or vomiting.
-This is in line with guidance from the Health Protection Agency.
+This is in line with the NHS guidelines.

 Parents are expected to inform the school of any infectious diseases as soon as possible.